Contractor Markup Margin Calculator

 Why is markup higher than margin?

-Markup divides profit over cost, while margin divides profit over the final bid.
+Markup divides the added amount by cost, while margin divides planned profit by the final bid.
 Because the bid is larger than the cost base, the margin percentage is lower for the same dollar profit.

 Should overhead be included before profit?

-Yes, when overhead is not already buried in direct line items.
-The calculator treats overhead recovery as cost that must be covered before Planned profit is reported.
+Yes, unless overhead is already included in direct line items.
+The calculator treats Overhead recovery as cost that must be covered before Planned profit is reported.

-What should I fix when the result warns about annual overhead?
+What should I fix when annual overhead shows a warning?

 Check Annual overhead and Projected annual revenue.
-Revenue must be higher than overhead, otherwise the annual allocation cannot produce a valid rate.
+Projected annual revenue must be higher than annual overhead before the annual allocation can produce a rate.

 Glossary: